simonmichael/hledger_site/src/faq.md

 # Frequently Asked Questions

-Welcome!
-If you have additions or suggestions, please click the "edit this page" link at the bottom, or let us know in the [chat](support).
+If you have additions or suggestions, just click the "edit this page" link at the bottom, or let us know in the [chat](support).

 <!-- toc -->